graph-massivizer/graph-inceptor-graphma/doc/beta-testing-1/Scenario4.md

-# Scenario 4: Use GraphMa for your own data sources and graph processing pipelines.
+# Scenario 4: Use GraphMa to implement a custom graph algorithm operator.

-In this scenario the beta-tester will use what he/she has learned and apply it to his/her own data sources and graph processing pipelines.
+In this scenario the beta-tester will implement a custom operator extending the GraphMa library.

-* Each use case beta-tester tries to apply GraphMa to a specific need in their use case.
+* Follow the instructions in the README on GitHub https://github.com/graph-massivizer/graph-inceptor-graphma/tree/main/doc/beta-testing-1/Scenario4.md
+* Implement a custom operator, wrapping a data structure/graph algorithm using JGraphT https://jgrapht.org/
+* Compile the operator and add it to the GraphMa library.
+* Test your newly written operator using existing test graphs from the GraphMa repository.